glwpie/internal_site/docs/03_Education/Education.md

 Tests of blood and tissues also can diagnose Ebola.

-If you have Ebola, youíll be isolated from the public immediately to prevent the spread.
+If you have Ebola, you‚Äôll be isolated from the public immediately to prevent the spread.

 How Is Ebola Treated?

-Thereís no cure for Ebola, though researchers are working on it.
+There‚Äôs no cure for Ebola, though researchers are working on it.
 Treatment includes an experimental serum that destroys infected cells.

-Doctors manage the symptoms of Ebola with: ïFluids and electrolytes ïOxygen ïBlood pressure medication ïBlood transfusions ïTreatment for other infections
+Doctors manage the symptoms of Ebola with:
+ ‚Ä¢Fluids and electrolytes
+ ‚Ä¢Oxygen
+ ‚Ä¢Blood pressure medication
+ ‚Ä¢Blood transfusions
+ ‚Ä¢Treatment for other infections